Iretha/design-patterns/src/com/smdev/gof/README.md

 I.e. When you have some immutable objects that can be reused by other objects or if some objects share common data

 ### Proxy
+* To control or manage access to the protected object
+* To cache or log requests/ responses

+I.e. When you want to

 ## GoF Behavioral Design Patterns (11)